DEADLINE: The deadline for submitting Area Happenings, Church Events, Reunions, Society items or Cemetery News is Thursday at noon.

 Claiborne County Commission Change of Meeting Time

-The Claiborne County Commission will begin meeting at 6:30 p.m. beginning with the February meeting.
+The Claiborne County Commission meets at 6:30 p.m.
 Meetings are normally held on the third Monday of the month in the large courtroom in the Claiborne County Courthouse, located on Main Street in Tazewell.
-Because of the President’s Day holiday, the February meeting will be on Feb.
-25. The public is welcome to attend all meetings of the Claiborne County Commission.
+The next meeting will be on March 18.
+The public is welcome to attend.

 Claiborne County High School Class of 1993